mativizo/common-game-resolutions/README.md

 Remember to test responsiveness of your game.
 Test your game across various resolutions.
 Responsive UI design is crucial to accommodate different screen sizes.

+### About Resolution Scaling

+##### What is it?
+Resolution scaling allows you to adjust the output resolution dynamically to improve performance.

+##### How does it work?
+When your GPU encounters demanding areas, resolution scaling lowers the output resolution.

+##### Benefits
+- Focusing on gameplay without compromising image quality.
+- Enhancing visuals without requiring more powerful hardware.
+- Reducing GPU power consumption and memory usage.